YijunAH/bigdiamonds/README.md

 Two data sets: one is one is from the ggplot2 package(diamonds), one is from diamondsc.info (bigdiamonds) to explore variables which determine the price of a diamond

-The first dataset, diamonds, coming with the ggplot2 package, contains over 50,000 rows and XX columns.
+The first dataset, diamonds, coming with the ggplot2 package, contains over 50,000 rows and 10 columns.
 The second dataset, bigdiamonds dataset with almost 600,000 rows of data (10 times bigger than the previous diamonds dataset).
 It is slightly different structured from the diamonds dataset we just talked about above.
 Goal: build price prediction model for both datasets